mozkomor/GrinGoldMiner/README.md

 Contact us at mozkomorkaban@gmail.com; professional farm-friendly version of the miner is also in the development

+GGM releases will collect 1% fee for the Grin Development Fund and 1% fee for further miner development

 VIDEO GUIDE:
 <p>
 <a href="https://www.youtube.com/watch?v=e3mm60R5-ZE">